 Look no further for unique, personable and amazing gifts made by circus artists this year.

-Rachel Hipszer has designed playing cards and tarot cards with beautiful depictions of circus arts on each card, drawing inspiration from real photos of the circus community (you may recognize some of these characters).
+Rachel Hipszer peddles tarot and playing cards that draw inspiration from real photos of the circus community.
 Purchase a deck at this link.

-YANA Magazine is a fresh new publication by Florence Huet and Misaki Fukuda, with visual and written contributions from some of the preeminent creative jugglers of our day.
-YANA stands for ‘You Are Not Alone,’ a message everyone can take to heart right now.
-Issue 1 is available to order at this link.
+YANA Magazine is an extraordinary publication founded and edited by Florence Huet, with visual and written contributions from some of the preeminent creative jugglers of our day.
+YANA stands for ‘You Are Not Alone.’
+From ruminations on sexism in the juggling community to DIY crafts and polaroid snapshots of jugglers’ lives, these two issues contain a complex world of juggling within their colorful pages.
+Order at this link.

 Modern Vaudeville Press, run by performer and author Thom Wall, has a variety of great gifts for circus fanatics.
 From the small treasures like juggling pins (and no I don’t mean clubs — actual pins you can wear) and stickers to their educational and entertaining books like Juggling: What It Is and How to Do It, MVP has something for everyone.
 Visit their website to treat yourself or your loved ones to circus education and history throughout the year.